jesuslg123/simon-io-ha/README.md

 If you encounter authentication errors:

 1. **Check Credentials**: Verify your Client ID, Client Secret, Username, and Password
-2. **Re-authenticate**: Use the integration's re-authentication options
+2. **Re-authenticate**: Use the integration's re-authentication options.
+Note: The integration will auto-refresh tokens and retry failed actions once; persistent failures may still require re-auth.
 3. **Check Network**: Ensure Home Assistant can reach Simon iO API
 4. **Contact Simon Support**: If credentials are invalid or expired